jamesblanksby/.dotfiles/README.md

 ⚠️ **Use with caution** – the bootstrap script will copy the latest version into your home folder overwriting any existing files in the process.

-Run the following to install on your local machine and run:
+Run the following to install on your machine:

 ```bash
 git clone https://github.com/jamesblanksby/dotfiles.git && cd dotfiles && ./bootstrap